Accepting tenant & landlord cases

 You get a formal demand letter citing the law and a draft small claims complaint attached.
 The draft lawsuit shows your landlord you are prepared to file if they do not respond.

-I send it via FedEx certified mail
+I send it via USPS certified mail, signature requested

 Your landlord is counting on you not knowing the law.
 I do.